 The duct is a significant contributor to airflow loss due to friction.
-Airflow loss also occurs from elbows and bends, expansions and contractions, branch entries, and transition pieces to fans or air cleaners.
+Airflow loss also occurs from elbows and bends, expansions and contractions, branch entries and transition pieces to fans or air cleaners.
 Calculating the amount of airflow loss of a system can be cumbersome and complicated.
-Friction loss in a duct depends on the roughness of the material, diameter, velocity pressure (VP), and duct length.
-The key point regarding ducts is to avoid long runs of duct and minimize kinks, bends, and elbows.
+Friction loss in a duct depends on the roughness of the material, diameter, velocity pressure and duct length.
+The key point regarding ducts is to avoid long runs of duct and minimize kinks, bends and elbows.

 The LEV system may or may not be equipped with an air cleaner.
-Using LEV systems equipped with an air cleaner is particularly important when air is to be circulated, which is often the case when welding in large tanks or vessels where it is not practical to run several ducts to the outside or in locations where long lengths of duct would be necessary and possibly creating too much airflow loss to be effective.
-There are a couple of options for air cleaning devices found in fume extraction systems: 1) electrostatic precipitators (ESPs) and 2) cartridge/fabric filtration.
-Both are capable of capturing sub-micron particles.
+Using LEV systems equipped with an air cleaner is particularly important when air is recirculated.
+This is often the case when welding inside large tanks or vessels where it is not practical to run several ducts to the outside or in locations where long lengths of duct would be necessary and may create too much airflow loss to be effective.
+Options for air cleaning devices found in fume extraction systems include: 1) electrostatic precipitators (ESPs); and 2) cartridge/fabric filtration.
+Both can capture submicron particles.
 ESPs are good for removing submicron-sized particles but they cannot handle heavy fume loadings and require frequent maintenance.

 Depending on the filtration system, some cartridge/fabric filters may be able to collect submicron particles suitable for welding fumes.
-Maintenance of filtration systems is easier than ESPs but filters must be periodically replaced and/or cleaned.
+It is easier to maintain filtration systems than ESPs, but filters must be periodically replaced and/or cleaned.
 Depending on the fume loading, the filters may need to be changed frequently to avoid excessive static pressure drops.
 In some situations, filter changes and cleaning may need to occur daily.
-Regardless, of the type of air cleaner utilized, poor maintenance results in poor fume collection!
+Regardless of the type of air cleaner utilized, poor maintenance results in poor fume collection.

-Please note that respirators and protective clothing may also be needed when changing or cleaning filters.
-Be sure to characterize the waste to determine if the filters and particulates need to be treated as hazardous waste.
-But recall, some Cr(VI) compounds may be converted to Cr(III), especially after several days.
+Respirators and protective clothing also may be needed when changing or cleaning filters.
+Be sure to characterize the waste to determine whether the filters and particulates need to be treated as hazardous waste.
+Recall also that some Cr(VI) compounds may be converted to Cr(III), especially after several days.